Vasyl Sukhomlynsky: Educating the heart

 Sukhomlynsky's grave in Pavlysh, in Ukraine.

 Sukhomlynsky sought to prolong children's childhood, to keep them optimistic and open to the world, to preserve the freshness of their emotional responses to the world.
 He showed them that although they were small, they could do a lot to care for the environment in which they lived and to bring happiness to the people they met.
 He sought to refine their sense of beauty, being very selective in the impressions he fed to their young minds.
 He took them to the most beautiful natural settings he could find.
 He taught them to listen to the music of nature, the rustle of grasses and of leaves, the song of the lark.
 He played them music inspired by such natural sounds, and showed them paintings of natural beauty.
 He did not swamp them with a surfeit of images and sounds, but allowed each new exposure to beauty to be memorable.

 He taught them to become more aware of the inner world of other people, to read others' eyes, to recognize feelings of joy, of sorrow or confusion.
 He tried to ensure that children took joy home from school to their families, to ensure that every child uncovered some latent talent or ability at which they could excel.
 Not every child could excel academically, but each could shine at something and find a way to bring joy to others.
 This was the foundation of their self-respect and their moral development.

 For his achievements in the field of education, Sukhomlynsky was bestowed the title of Hero of Socialist Labor in 1968.
 He was also a recipient of two Orders of Lenin, Order of the Red Star, Ushinsky and Makarenko Medals.

 In 1969 Sukhomlynsky wrote the book Серце віддаю дітям, ("Sertse viddayu dityam"); English translations: To Children I Give My Heart, by Holly Martin Smith, 1982, ISBN 0714717487 and My Heart I Give to Children, by Alan Leslie Cockerill, 2016, ISBN 098058857X.
 For this book he was awarded the State Prize of the Ukrainian SSR in 1974 (posthumously).

+Religious and political views

+An atheist and a member of the Communist Party of the Soviet Union, Sukhomlynsky has been variously characterized as a National Communist or a member of the Sixtiers generation.
+In 1961 he was involved into the Soviet anti-religious campaign, promoting the closure of a local church in Pavlysh and accusing its priest of "fanaticism", which resulted in his expulsion.
+During a government campaign against Oles Honchar's novel The Cathedral, Sukhomlynsky wrote a letter of support to the author.